shanet/blog/_posts/2013-12-29-writing-a-self-mutating-x86_64-c-program.md

   40056b:	0f 1f 44 00 00       	nopl   0x0(%rax,%rax,1)
 {% endhighlight %}

-If you have never worked with x86_64 code before, this might look a little foreign.
+This might look a little foreign if you have never worked with x86_64 code before.
 Basically what's going on here is that we are pushing the stack down 4 bytes (the size of an integer on my system) to use as the storage location for the variable <code>i</code>.
 We then initialize these 4 bytes to 0 and then add 1 to this value.
 Everything after this (40054b) is moving values around to prepare for calling the printf() function.

 That said, if we want to change the value that i is incremented by, we need to change the following instruction: